Catalog Search Results

 Description

 "Before there was internet chat rooms, Facebook, or OkCupid there was the telegraph.
 In this 19th-century bestseller, a pair of young telegraph operators meet "over the wire" and begin a romance, sight unseen, using Morse code as their secret language of love.
-Written in a remarkably modern voice, this charming tale offers both an authentic glimpse of Victorian society and a prescient view of online friendships"--
+Written in a remarkably modern voice, this charming tale offers both an authentic glimpse of Victorian society and a prescient view of online friendships"-- Provided by publisher.

 Author